SebastianDrynda/CarND-Advanced-Lane-Lines-P4/writeup.md

 - Combination of S channel and Sobel X: `In [19]` and `In [20]`
 ![Combination all](output_images/10_binary_combo_schannel_sobelx.png)

-After a some experiments with different thresholds, kernel sizes and combinations, I decided to take the combination of S channel and Sobel x (Gradient in x direction emphasizes edges closer to vertical) to create the binary image.
+After a some experiments with different thresholds, kernel sizes and combinations, I decided to take the combination (OR) of S channel and Sobel x (Gradient in x direction emphasizes edges closer to vertical) to create the binary image.
 Especially the loss in the curve line is the lowest here.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.